Apps

 Ad Data

-Knowing how in-app ads are performing is central in ensuring the advertisers are reaching the audience they wish to reach.
+Monitoring how in-app ads are performing is central in ensuring advertisers are reaching the correct audience.
 In order to accomplish this goal, well-designed apps record data pertaining to the ads that are shown, whether users tend to stop and look at each ad and for how long, the clickthrough rate (CTR) of each ad, and so on.

 Data Collected for the End-User

-Many apps now offer an “analytics” page to their users.
-It allows the users to understand their own data and use it to make better decisions.
-For example, if your app allows photographers to track their projects, you might want to offer a dashboard to those photographers that shows how many jobs they had in a given year, trends over time, a breakdown of jobs by type, etc.
+Many apps offer an analytics page to its users.
+It allows them to understand their own data and to make better decisions.
+For example, if a photography app tracks projects, it may offer a dashboard that shows how many jobs were completed in a given year, trends over time, a breakdown of jobs by type, etc.

-You might want to also offer suggestions to your users in this analytics page.
-In-app machine learning would allow you to customize the user experience by training a predictive model based off of other users’ activity.
+It might also offer suggestions to its users in this analytics page.
+In-app machine learning provides a customized user experience by training a predictive model based off of other users’ activity.

 Data Collection & Analytics For Your Organization’s App